President (Autonomous Community of Spain): Term limits

 The Region of Murcia and Extremadura were the only Autonomous Communities that, since 2014, limit the number of terms of their Presidents.
 The Region of Murcia sets the limit at two, whether consecutive or not, while Extremadura stated that "not being able to be elected president of the Junta de Extremadura those who have already held this position for two successive terms, unless four years have passed since the end of their term and, in no case, whoever has held this position for at least eight years can be elected".
 However, in 2019, the article that limited the terms of the President of Extremadura was repealed.
-Two more regions, Catalonia and Castilla-La Mancha, have had their Statutes of Autonomy modified to allow their regional parliaments to stablish a term limit, although mandates have not been regulated.
+Two more regions, Catalonia and Castilla-La Mancha, have had their Statutes of Autonomy modified to allow their regional parliaments to establish a term limit, although mandates have not been regulated.
 In 2021, the Assembly of Murcia eliminated the term limit that would have forbidden president López Miras from seeking a third term.